-First of all, land was fenced to be protected from external interferences, then it was cultivated two times and plots were established.
+First of all, land was fenced for safety reasons, then it was cultivated two times and plots were established.
 Figure (2) shows the experimental layout.

-The irrigation system shown in Figure (2) was established, this system insures equal distribution of irrigation water over the plots.
-The irrigation system supplies the irrigation water from the effluent storage tank at the treatment plant.
-A flow meter was installed at the beginning of the system in order to estimate the quantities of the irrigation water.
-A main pipe, branched into two sub-mains (50 mm in diameter), were used; perforated pipes (32 mm in diameter) were laid in front of each plot in order to have a homogeneous distribution of the irrigation water on each plot.
+The irrigation system shown in Figure (2) was laid out in a manner to insure equal distribution of irrigation water over the plots.
+The irrigation system received the treated effluent from the effluent storage tank at the treatment plant though pumping.
+A flow meter was installed at the main pipe of the system in order to measure quantities of the irrigation water.
+A main pipe, branches into two sub-mains (50 mm in diameter), was used.
+Perforated pipes (32 mm in diameter) were laid in front of each plot in order to evenly distribute the irrigation water on each plot.
 Five pressure gauges were distributed throughout the system in order to ensure constant pressure (minimum head-losses generated).

-Dewatered bio-solids (Type I) was obtained from Madaba treatment plant and applied to each plot after land cultivation and establishment of layout.
+Dewatered bio-solids was obtained from Madaba treatment plant and was applied as such to each plot after land cultivation and establishment of layout.
 Five different bio-solids treatments were applied, control, 2, 4, 6 and 8 ton/ ha, as shown in the experimental layout.
 Bio-solids were incorporated uniformly with soil to a depth of (10 cm).

-Maize was sowed manually at a seeding rate of 1.1 kg/plot; crop was irrigated on a bi-weekly basis with a total amount of $500m^3$ of treated effluent over the whole season.
-Annex (1) shows photos of some of the processes carried out during the season.
+Miaze was sowed manually at a seeding rate of 1.1 kg/plot, crop was irrigated on a bi-weekly basis with a total amount of 500 m^3 of treated effluent over the whole season.